![]() |

 The formula in the B6 cell calculates the payments according to the interest rate, the number of payments per year and the total value to be paid.
 The formula in the B7 cell indicates the total sum, the capital and the interest, that you should pay before being the "true" owner of the house.
 It's probably a little more that you imagine.

-the text, the following numbers and the formula in the appropriate cells.
+*Enter the text, the following numbers and the formula in the appropriate cells.

 OR

-the Insert menu, select the option Function.
+*From the Insert menu, select the option Function.

 From the Finances section, select the PMT function.

-the data the appropriate boxes.
+*Enter the data in the appropriate boxes.

 Before being able to use a data table, you should have a model that works correctly.
 Otherwise, the results of the table are worthless.

-a block with the cells A9 to C15.
+*Make a block with the cells A9 to C15.

-the menu Data, select the option Table.
+*From the menu Data, select the option Table.

-in the box Column input cell.
+*Click in the box Column input cell.

-Click on the cell where the value will be replaced by each of the values of the first
+*Click on the cell where the value will be replaced by each of the values of the first column of the data table.
+For this exercise, select the B2 cell.

 Press the OK button.

-Excel calculated what would be the payment and on the grand total if the interest rate changed from 6.5 % to 9 %.
+Excel calculated what would be the payment and the grand total if the interest rate changed from 6.5 % to 9 %.

 From the B2 cell, change the interest rate from 7 % to 10 %.